You’re now viewing the Blood Donor website. Visit:

 Some of the plasma collected is processed by the Blood Service to make:

-- Cryoprecipitate - prepared from fresh frozen plasma and contains blood clotting substances called Fibrinogen and Factor VIII.
+- Cryoprecipitate -prepared from fresh frozen plasma and contains blood clotting substances called Fibrinogen and Factor VIII.
 Cryoprecipitate can be used for patients with particular deficiencies of these proteins.
-Cryoprecipitate is also used for liver transplants
+Cryoprecipitate is also used for trauma and liver transplants.

-The majority of donated plasma is processed by the Australian plasma fractionator, CSL Bioplasma Ltd, to make a variety of products that the Blood Service distributes to hospitals, including:
+The majority of donated plasma is processed by the Australian plasma fractionator, CSL Behring, to make a variety of products that the Blood Service distributes to hospitals, including:

 - Albumex 4 - a more dilute solution of albumin, Albumex 4 is used in the treatment of shock due to blood loss.
 It is also used in the treatment of shock after a person suffers severe burns.

 - Biostate (Factor VIII Concentrate) - a blood clotting factor used in the treatment of people with bleeding disorders such as Haemophilia A or von Willebrand disease.